Ben4444/Ben4444.github.io/_posts/2020-03-27-training-model-for-deepfake-detection.md

 Despite the model not being perfect, results are encouraging, as they show that the power of object detection models can be utilized to help guard against the danger of manipulated videos.
 As deepfakes continue to become more sophisticated, developing accurate methods for detection is critical.
 Deepfake videos will likely only continue to increase in prevalence, and they are essentially guaranteed to play some kind of role in the upcoming United States presidential election.

 Overall I am very satisfied with how this initial analysis turned out.
 This was my first time conducting a machine-learning project from start to finish, and most of the methods I used were self-taught (through the help of Google, of course).
-That being said, none of this would have been possible without the Clay Sciences annotation platform, the SSD code provided by Pierluigi Ferrari, and the computing resources available on Google Cloud Platform.
+That being said, none of this would have been possible without the Clay Sciences annotation platform, the SSD Python code provided by Pierluigi Ferrari, and the computing resources available on Google Cloud Platform.
 To those individuals and entities, I extend my sincere thanks.
 In particular, annotating with Clay Sciences cost less than 1/3 of the price of other annotation platforms, which made completing this project solo a realistic possibility.

 ## Limitations and Next Steps
 This project, while providing encouraging results, was certainly not without its limitations.
-As mentioned above, once the videos were annotated they were sliced into frames and analyzed as independent units.
+Once the videos were annotated they were sliced into frames and analyzed as independent units.
 This of course is not how the data exists in reality, as frames sourced from the same video are correlated, and this temporal relationship between frames would provide valuable information to a detection model.
 In future work, the frames should be analyzed in a longitudinal manner, with learned information from frames of the same video being applied across all frames of that video.
 Doing so would allow one to arrive at an overall prediction of a video as an original or a deepfake.

-Finally, as I discussed in the introduction, this project focused solely on visual deepfakes, while audio deepfakes do exist as well.
+Additionally, this project focused solely on visual deepfakes, while audio deepfakes do exist as well.
 An optimal deepfake detection model would be able to search for both visual and audio deepfakes, and extending this model to also analyze audio data can serve as the subject for future work.

 Of note, there is a contest hosted by some of the giant technology corporations, the [Deepfake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge), where competitors must predict the overall probability of a video being a deepfake.
 The dataset provided by the contest hosts includes both visual and audio deepfakes, so it will be interesting to see what analytic methods are utilized to predict on both visual and audio data across entire videos.